achydenius/unburn-it/README.md

 ## Development

-In _main_ directory:

-- install dependencies with `npm install`
-- start app in development mode with `npm start` (the development server responds at http://localhost:9000)
-- lint code with `npm run lint`
-- create a production build with `npm run build`

-Babylon.js Inspector can be enabled by adding `inspector=true` query parameter to the url.

-### Directory structure:

 ```
 unburn-it
 └─── infrastructure # CDK setup for defining the infrastructure
 └─── main           # Main project
 └─── placeholder    # Placeholder site
 ```

+### Main project

+- install dependencies with `npm install`
+- start app in development mode with `npm start` (the development server responds at http://localhost:9000)
+- lint code with `npm run lint`

+Babylon.js Inspector can be enabled by adding `inspector=true` query parameter to the url.

+### Placeholder site

+- install dependencies with `npm install`
+- start app in development mode with `npm start` (the development server responds at http://localhost:9000)

 ## Hosting & deployment